Adidas Nativo: 2018–2020

 Between 2018 and 2020 the line of Nativo balls adopted the same technology of Adidas Telstar 18.
 Adidas Nativo 4 used the same template of Telstar 18, but with a blue and red decoration.
 To promote a campaign against pediatric cancer the MLS used also a variant with a yellow decoration, while another variant was used as official match ball of 2018 MLS All-Star Game.
 The official match ball of 2019 MLS season presented by Adidas was Adidas Nativo Questra, that showed a red and blue variant of Adidas Conext 19 pattern, while the name paid homage to the official match ball of the 1994 FIFA World Cup, tournament held it the United States.
 To promote a campaign against pediatric cancer the MLS used also a variant with a yellow decoration, while a purple variant was used as official match ball of 2019 MLS All-Star Game.
 On the occasion of the twenty-fifth anniversary of the foundation of MLS, Adidas presented as the official match ball of 2020 MLS season Adidas Nativo XXV, that showed a green and blue variant of Adidas Uniforia and Adidas Tsubasa pattern.
 To promote a campaign against pediatric cancer the MLS used also a variant with a yellow decoration.
-The same type of pattern was also used for Adidas Nativo 21 e Adidas MLS Pro, respectively, the official match balls of 2021 and 2022 MLS season.
+The same type of pattern was also used for Adidas Nativo 21 and Adidas MLS Pro, respectively, the official match balls of 2021 and 2022 MLS season.